-The first reference in a range of Sigma lenses designed exclusively for 24×36-sensor hybrids, the Sigma 45mm F/2.8 delivers its full potential from the very beginning.
+This is the first reference lens in range of Sigma lenses designed exclusively for 24×36 sensor hybrids, the Sigma 45mm F/2.8 DG DN Contemporary delivers its full potential from the very beginning.
 And this is not only its quality but other cool features as well.
 In this review article we’ll discuss its main features, ergonomics and the ground photographic capabilities.

 - Mount: Sony E, Leica L.